Director and Principal Investigator

 Graduate Students

-Chen-Wei “Felix” Yu is a third-year PhD student in the Human Development and Social Policy program.
+Chen-Wei “Felix” Yu is a fourth-year PhD student in the Human Development and Social Policy program.
 His research interests revolve around two core human affective phenomena: emotion and motivation.
 Specifically, he is interested in examining how and why people regulate their behaviors and emotions and others’, as well as whether the “how” and “why” play different roles in the regulatory outcomes.
 He hopes to develop interventions and inform policies enabling people to capitalize on their emotion and motivation to flourish in multiple critical aspects of their lives, such as long-term goal pursuits, significant relationships, and health. | Felix’s Google Scholar, LinkedIn, Website

 Research Coordinator

-Connor Caserio is a fourth-year undergraduate double majoring in Psychology and Political Science.
-Connor’s research interests include emotional regulation and narrative identity across the lifespan, addiction recovery as identity transformation, and emotional regulation strategies in trauma survivors.
+Connor Caserio is a post-baccalaureate fellow in the School of Education and Social Policy.
+Connor’s research interests include the role of low-arousal positive emotions like contentment and gratitude (as opposed to high-arousal positive emotions like joy and excitement) in fostering well-being, the intersection of narrative analysis and emotion research, and addiction recovery as narrative identity transformation.
 Outside the lab, he enjoys spending time with friends, reading, and watching soccer. | Connor’s LinkedIn

 Undergraduate Students

-Quira Kennerly is a second-year undergraduate studying Psychology and Asian Languages and Cultures focused in Korean, with a minor in Global Health.
+Quira Kennerly is a third-year undergraduate studying Psychology and Asian Languages and Cultures focused in Korean, with a minor in Global Health.
 She is interested in cross-cultural psychology; how different cultural norms and values shape interpersonal relationships amongst different populations and different aspects of multicultural individuals and their overall emotional and social development.
 Outside of the lab, Quira enjoys reading and crocheting in her free time.

-Allison Kim is a second-year undergraduate student studying Psychology and Journalism.
+Allison Kim is a third-year undergraduate student studying Psychology and Journalism.
 She is interested in narrative research within both relationship science and personality, specifically examining how these areas influence well-being and conflict resolution outcomes in individuals and couples.
 Outside of the lab, Allison enjoys exploring different Chicago neighborhoods, reading, and watching movies at cool independent theaters.